sonnka/OnlineStore/README.md

 - Products

    OnlineStore has an extensive collection of products.
-   Customers can easily browse through the product catalog, search by name, and effortlessly sort products based on price or name.
+   Customers can easily browse through the product catalog, search/filter by name and other fields, and effortlessly sort products based on price or name.
    With CSV import feature, adding multiple products to the store becomes a breeze, streamlining the process for extensive product lists.
    To ensure optimal performance, service has  backend caching for the product list.